 Your admission to the U.S. is for "duration of status," that is, for the length of your J-1 status.
 J-1 status covers the period when you are a full-time registered student making normal progress toward your degree (or exchange program), plus an optional period of academic training following completion of studies, plus a 30-days "grace period" to prepare to depart the U.S. or change to another status.

-Federal law requires you to carry "registration" documents at all times, including your DS-2019 and I-94 card.
+Federal law requires you to carry "registration" documents at all times, including your DS-2019 and passport with I-94 card attached or J-1 admission stamp (depending on what you received upon your last entry to the U.S.) I-94 card.
 Below is an overview of the documents related to your J-1 status.
 For day-to-day purposes, we suggest that these documents be kept in a secure location such as a bank safe deposit box, and you should carry photocopies.
 However, if you are traveling outside the Seattle area you should carry the original documents with you.
 If you are traveling by air, train, bus or ship, you may be required to produce these documents before boarding.
 Keep photocopies of all your documents in a separate location in the event your documents are lost or stolen.

 Your passport must be valid at all times.
 Keep your passport and other important documents in a safe place, such as a bank safe-deposit box.
 Report a lost or stolen passport to the police because your government may require a police report before issuing a new passport.
 To renew or replace your passport, contact your country's consulate in the U.S.